stockparfait/parallel/README.md

 convert a slice of jobs into an iterator.
 If all the results can be collected before further processing, use `MapSlice`.

+This package requires Go 1.18 or higher, as it uses generics.

 ## Installation

 ```